On the Complexity of Target Set Selection in Simple Geometric Networks: Exact thresholds

 \begin{lemma} Let $(G,t,k)$ be an instance of \TSS.
-Then there is an equivalent instance $(G',t',k')$ with $t'(v)\leq \deg_{G'}(v)$ for all $v\in V(G')$. \end{lemma} \begin{proof} If $v$ is a~vertex with threshold $t(v)>\deg v$, then it must be included in any target set.
+Then there is an equivalent instance $(G',t',k')$ with $t'(v)\leq \deg_{G'}(v)$ for all $v\in V(G')$. \end{lemma} \begin{proof} If $v$ is a~vertex with threshold $t(v)>\deg (v)$, then it must be included in any target set.
 We thus set $G'=G-v$, decrease the threshold value of all neighbors of $v$ by $1$ (if not already at zero) and $k'=k-1$.
 Certainly the new instance is equivalent to $(G,t,k)$.
-Repeat this step until there are no vertices with threshold $t(v)>\deg v$. \end{proof}
+Repeat this step until there are no vertices with threshold $t(v)>\deg (v)$. \end{proof}

-\begin{theorem} \TSS is \NPh even when the underlying graph has maximum degree $\Delta G \leq 3$ and thresholds are at most~$2$. \end{theorem} \begin{proof} We utilize the reduction of Kynčl et~al.~\cite{KynclLV2017} used to show the \NPhness of \textsc{Irreversible \mbox{$2$-Conversion} Set} in graphs with maximum degree $4$.
-Their problem exactly corresponds to \TSS with the thresholds set to~$2$.
-In their reduction, they make use of leafs with threshold~$2$ to virtually decrease the thresholds of some vertices in the resulting graph.
-In their problem, they are not explicitly allowed to have thresholds other than $2$.
-By \Cref{lem:reduction_2}, we can erase all these leaf vertices with threshold $2$ and decrease the threshold of their neighbors to obtain an equivalent instance $(G,t,k)$.
-Observe that in their reduction, after erasing all these leaf vertices, we end up with a~graph with maximum degree $3$, i.e., we have $\Delta G \leq 3$.
-Also, the thresholds are at most~$2$, as promised.
-The theorem follows. \end{proof}

-This result suggests that it might be of interest to distinguish between \emph{constant-bounded} thresholds (i.e., $t(v)\leq c$ for some fixed constant $c$) and \emph{exact} thresholds (i.e., $t(v)=c$ for some fixed constant $c$).
-Going back to the class of unit disk graphs, we also have slightly weaker results for this class when the thresholds are exact.
-We rely on the result about \NPhness of \IS on regular unit disk graphs (see~\Cref{thm:is:npc:regular,cor:inf}).

 \begin{theorem} For infinitely many constants $c$ \TSS is \NPc when restricted to the class of unit disk graphs and the thresholds are exactly $c$.
-In particular, the claim holds for $c=2,3,4$. \end{theorem} \begin{proof} For $c\geq 3$ we reduce from \IS restricted to instances where the underlying graph is $c$-regular unit disk graph where $c>0$ and $c\equiv -1 \mod 4$ or $c\equiv -1 \mod 5$. \NPhness of this setting is implied by \Cref{cor:inf}.
-We proceed in a~similar way as in proof of \Cref{thm:tss:planar:npc:const} but start with a~$c$-regular graph for appropriate~$c$.
+In particular, the claim holds for \mbox{$c=2,3,4$}.
+Moreover, for $c=2$ the hardness holds even if maximum degree of the graph is at most~$4$. \end{theorem} \begin{proof} For $c\geq 3$ we reduce from \IS restricted to instances where the underlying graph is $c$-regular unit disk graph where $c>0$ and $c\equiv -1 \mod 4$ or $c\equiv -1 \mod 5$. \NPhness of this setting is implied by \Cref{cor:inf}.
+The same hardness holds for the \VC problem.
+By using \Cref{lem:tss:unanimous:vc:eq} the hardness for \TSS follows.

 For $c=2$ we reduce from \TSS with majority thresholds on grid graphs. \NPhness of this setting is implied by \Cref{cor:tss_npc_majority_grid}.
 Let $(G,t,k)$ be such instance and let $V(G)=\{v_1,\dots,v_n\}$.
 We create a~new instance $(G',t',k')$ as follows.
-We are aiming for $t'(v)=2$ for all $v\in V(G')$.
+We are aiming at $t'(v)=2$ for all $v\in V(G')$.